mozilla/jira-bugzilla-integration/src/jbi/whiteboard_actions/README.md

 ## Looking to add a new action?
-"actions" are python functions that, once added into `whiteboard_actions/__init__.py` (from a new module), can be run by modifying the json config file to call the new named actions.
+"actions" are python functions that, once added into `whiteboard_actions/__init__.py` (from a new module), can be run by updating the `action` attribute of the json config file.

 ### Create a new action...
 Let's create a `new_action`!